Rana Plaza collapse: Advocacy groups

 Human Rights Watch stated their concern over the number of factory-building tragedies in Bangladesh; there have been numerous major accidents in the country in the past decade, including the 2012 Dhaka fire.

 IndustriALL Global Union, a global union federation representing textile and garment workers' trade unions around the world, launched an online campaign in support of the Bangladeshi unions' demand for labour law reform in the wake of the disaster.
 The campaign, hosted on LabourStart, calls for changes in the law to make it easier for unions to organise workers, as well as demanding improved health and safety conditions.

 On 27 April, protesters surrounded Primark store on Oxford Street in the City of Westminster in the West End of London.
 Speaking outside the store, Murray Worthy, from campaign group War on Want, said:

 We're here to send a clear message to Primark that the 300 deaths in the Bangladesh building collapse were not an accident – they were entirely preventable deaths.
 If Primark had taken its responsibility to those workers seriously, no one need have died this week.

-There have been monthly protests at Benetton's flagship store at Oxford Circus in London since the one year anniversary of the collapse.
+Monthly protests at Benetton's flagship store at Oxford Circus in London began on the first anniversary of the collapse.
 Benetton initially denied reports linking production of their clothing at the factory, but clothes and documents linked to Benetton were discovered at the disaster site.
-The protesters are demanding that Benetton contribute to the compensation fund, which they have not yet done.
+Protestors demanded that Benetton contribute to the compensation fund.

 The Institute for Global Labour and Human Rights established a workers' relief fund, which raised $26,000 for injured workers and surviving family members by September 2013.